john123951/jellyfin-plugin-anidb-cn/README.md

 3. Place the dll-file in the `plugins/anidb` folder (you might need to create the folders) of your JF install

-## Releasing

-To release the plugin we recommend [JPRM](https://github.com/oddstr13/jellyfin-plugin-repository-manager) that will build and package the plugin.
-For additional context and for how to add the packaged plugin zip to a plugin manifest see the [JPRM documentation](https://github.com/oddstr13/jellyfin-plugin-repository-manager) for more info.

-## Contributing

-We welcome all contributions and pull requests!
-If you have a larger feature in mind please open an issue so we can discuss the implementation before you start.
-In general refer to our [contributing guidelines](https://github.com/jellyfin/.github/blob/master/CONTRIBUTING.md) for further information.

 ## Licence